 Although French is the primary language of Montreal with 57 per cent of the population speaking it at home, Montreal is one of the most bilingual cities in Canada.
 In fact, more than half of the city’s population is bilingual.

 English-French bilingualism in Quebec has continued to rise over the past decade.
 According to the 2016 census results, bilingualism doubled in Quebec from 25.5 per cent in 1961 to 44.5 per cent in 2016.

 A way to observe this linguistic mosaic in Montreal is to visit the different neighborhoods in the city.
 You will find that French is more dominant in Montreal’s east end—which is composed of the arrondissements of Rivière-des-Prairies-Pointes-aux-Trembles, Anjou, and Montreal East—whereas the western part of the city is more anglophone.
 Known as the West Island, these lovely neighborhoods include Kirkland, Pierrefonds, Dollard-des-Ormeaux, Pointe-Claire, and Saint-Anne-de-Bellevue.

 Sometimes, Boucher will feel like choosing a language over the other to express certain words because they make more sense in that language.

 Many Montrealers also feel that way.
-Jean-Marc Augustave was born in Ahuntsic-Cartierville and has recently moved to Laval.
+Jean-Marc Augustave was born in Ahuntsic-Cartierville, moved to Saint-Laurent when he was seven and is now living in Laval.
 Unlike Boucher, Augustave grew up in a bilingual household.
 With both of his parents being from Haiti, Augustave has been mixing French and English from a young age.
 “I definitely learned Frenglish from my parents,” said Augustave.